-“I am proud to lead this outstanding school, where students are supported to develop as independent learners.
-My standards and aspirations are high – and I expect the very best from students and staff,” says Mr Boyd.
+“I am proud to lead this outstanding school, where pupils are supported to develop as independent learners.
+My standards and aspirations are high – and I expect the very best from pupils and staff,” says Mr Boyd.

 Mr Boyd has a strong track record as a teacher and senior leader, on and off the Island.

 His career includes a period at the Minster School, an independent school in York with excellent academic standards.
 He was Head of PE and also taught Maths and Religious Education.

 He has worked at several local schools on the Isle of Wight, starting at Ventnor Middle School where he taught Maths and PE.
 He was appointed Head of Mathematics at Downside Middle School, before being promoted to Head of Key Stage 3, and then Assistant Headteacher.
 He joined Carisbrooke High School as an Assistant Headteacher in charge of Maths, ICT and Business Studies, and helped to see through its transition into becoming Carisbrooke College.

 Before teaching, Mr Boyd worked as a sailing instructor and mountain guide.
 He has taught hockey and rugby up to county level.

 Mr Boyd has a wealth of experience at senior leadership level, as well as teaching and behaviour management skills which have been recognised as ‘outstanding’ by Ofsted.
 He is respected by his colleagues for his commitment to teaching and learning.

 His reputation is such that he was brought in to help support an Island school that had been failed by Ofsted.
 Within 18 months the school was judged to be ‘good’.